AngelinaO-Design/Space-Exploration-IBM/README.md

 # Space-Exploration-IBM
-This is our Space Exploration IBM project collaborated with, ... , ..., ... .
+This is our Space Exploration IBM project collaborated with, Angelina , Kai, Damien, Arya.